 METHOD OF APPOINTMENT: The President appoints the chairman of the Council Operations Committee (COC) and in conjunction with the Chairman of the COC, shall appoint all Committee members with nominations from Scientific Councils, other science committees, and staff.
-There is a total of 16 Scientific Councils.
+There are a total of 16 Scientific Councils.
 Committee representation will rotate as members are appointed.
-The Committee shall be made up of the chair and fifteen (15) members, eight (8) of whom will come from Scientific Councils, one (1) Early Career representative, three (3) At Large members, one (1) Affiliate representative and two (2) minority At Large members all of whom are from various science disciplines and/or demonstrated business competencies.
+The Committee shall be made up of the chair and seventeen (17) members, eight (8) of whom will come from Scientific Councils, one (1) Early Career representative.
+Five (5) At Large members which will include one (1) Affiliate representative, one (1) international representative and two (2) diverse At Large members all of whom are from various science disciplines and/or demonstrated business competencies.
 A minimum of one At Large member shall have business expertise preferably with a marketing background.

 TERM OF OFFICE: Members shall serve two-year terms and be eligible for one additional two-year term.
 Terms will be staggered to ensure continuity.